-Are you looking for a culture fix while self-isolating?
-With staying home the new norm, the rest of the world can feel so far away.
+While international travel is currently off the cards, you can still get your cultural fix.
 Luckily, we can see far off places of the world at the touch of a buttons on our screens.
-Here is a list of virtual tours of places around the world that you can enjoy from the comfort of your couch.
+From museums to animals and famous landmarks, here is a list of virtual tours of places around the world that you can enjoy from the comfort of your couch.

 Virtual Tours of Museums

 Through the colourful and exciting permanent displays of an extraordinary collection of surf craft, important surfing artefacts and memorabilia, the museum commemorates Australia’s fantastic surfing heritage and rich beach culture.
 It also charts the history of surfing and Australia’s contributions.
 See Australian Natural Surfing Museum here.

 The Vatican Museum